 Continuing Education: The requirement that learning activities must be directly related to the practice of Chiropractic Neurology and either accredited or ACNB Board approved ensures that these activities contribute to the ongoing professional development and continued competence of each Diplomate in a relevant, credible, and meaningful way.
-CAGEN accreditation ensures that continuing education activities are learning oriented at a high level by requiring on-site inspection, student and instructor evaluations, establishing qualifications for instructors, observing classes, and reviewing curriculum and class materials for content and subject matter.
+CAGEN and ACCME accreditations ensure that continuing education activities are learning oriented at a high level by requiring on-site inspection, student and instructor evaluations, establishing qualifications for instructors, observing classes, and reviewing curriculum and class materials for content and subject matter.

-ACNB\EXAMIN\0006 04/09/2019 Page 26 of 35 In order to enhance continued competence, all Diplomates must complete:
+In order to enhance continued competence, all Diplomates must complete:

-- A minimum of 30 classroom credit hours of continuing education, or an equivalent activity as listed below, in neurology each year in a program of study accredited by the Education Committee of the Commission for the Accreditation of Graduate Education in Neurology (CAGEN). - Review a minimum of 24 articles yearly in the field of neurology published in indexed peer reviewed journals yearly.
+- A minimum of 30 classroom credit hours of continuing education, or an equivalent activity as listed below, in neurology each year in a program of study accredited by the Education Committee of the Commission for the Accreditation of Graduate Education in Neurology (CAGEN) or by the Accreditation Council for Continuing Medical Education (ACCME) in the field of neurology. - Review a minimum of 24 articles yearly in the field of neurology published in indexed peer reviewed journals yearly.
 The Diplomate must provide the Board with the names of the articles, author(s) and journal citations when requested by the Board.